 on the IAM & Admin page in the Google Cloud Console.

-the Cloud DNS records.
+read-only access to the Cloud DNS records.

 These permissions also apply to service accounts that you might use to manage your DNS services.